hkellaway/Gloss/GlossExample/Pods/Gloss/README.md

 Non-Optional properties require additional use of the `guard` statement within `init?(json:)` to make sure the values are available at runtime.
 If values are unavailable, `nil` should be returned.

-Let's image we know that the value for our `RepOwner` property `ownerId` will always be availabe:
+Let's imagine we know that the value for our `RepoOwner` property `ownerId` will always be available:

 ``` swift
 import Gloss